30 days free. No credit card required.

 Such third parties are, as a matter of principle, located in Switzerland and the European Economic Area (EEA).
 Such third parties may, however, also be located in other states and territories around the world or elsewhere in the universe insofar as their data protection law is, according to the adequacy decision of the Swiss Federal Data Protection and Information Commissioner (EDÖB) and – if and insofar as the General Data Protection Regulation (GDPR) is applicable – according to the adequacy decision of the European Commission, applicable and ensures adequate data protection or if, for other reasons, such as a corresponding contractual agreement, in particular based on standard contractual clauses, or corresponding certification, adequate data protection is ensured.
 In exceptional cases, such a third party may be located in a country without adequate data protection insofar as the data protection law-related prerequisites, such as the data subject’s explicit consent, are fulfilled.

-Data subjects whose personal data we process have a right to lodge a complaint with a responsible supervisory authority.
-The supervisory authority for data protection in Switzerland is the Federal Data Protection and Information Commissioner (EDÖB).
+The data protection supervisory authority for private data controllers and federal bodies in Switzerland is the Federal Data Protection and Information Commissioner (FDPIC).

 We take adequate and appropriate technical and organisational measures to ensure data protection and, in particular, data security.
 Despite these measures there will, however, always be security gaps when personal data is processed on the Internet.
 We cannot thus guarantee absolute data security.

 Access to our online offering is via transport encryption (SSL / TLS, in particular using hypertext transfer protocol secure, or HTTPS for short).
 Most browsers identify transport encryption with a padlock in the address bar.